aczw/sddm-theme-corners/CONFIG.md

 ## User picture

+- `UserPictureEnabled`: boolean.
+By default the user picture is shown.
+Set to false if you don't have/want a user picture, or you don't use the user selection functionality.
 - `UserBorderWidth`: number.
 Width of the border around your picture.
 Set to 0 to remove.
 - `UserBorderColor`: color.
 Border color around your picture.
 Useless if border width is 0.
 - `UserColor`: color.
 Background color of the default, blank avatar.
 Only visible if you don't have your own picture.